The ; keyword

 The @SlipSystems keyword

-The @SlipSystems can be use to define several families of slip systems.
+The @SlipSystems can be used to define several families of slip systems.
 This keyword is followed by an array defining the various slip systems.
 The user can refer to the description of the @SlipSystem keyword for a detailed description.

 The @Sources keyword

 The @Sources keyword let the user define a code block that will be integrated in the generated sources of a behaviour.
 This allows the user to implement their own classes or functions.
-This declarations of such classes or functions can be made in a code block introduced by the @Includes keyword.
+These declarations of such classes or functions can be made in a code block introduced by the @Includes keyword.

 @Includes{